11 Beautiful Estancias Near Buenos Aires for a Weekend Escape!

 Samuel and Audrey posing with a gaucho and his horse while visiting Estancia El Ombu

-Travel tips for choosing an estancia near Buenos Aires
+Choosing an estancia near Buenos Aires

-• Book an estancia for the end of your trip.
 This is such a nice way to unwind after a busy itinerary in Buenos Aires.
 Two nights at an estancia is the perfect way to pamper yourself before hopping on a flight home.
 As a bonus, a lot of these Buenos Aires estancias are near Ezeiza International Airport.
+If this is your first estancia experience, I recommend staying overnight, because this gives you the full countryside experience.

-• Not all estancias are created equal.
 You’ll hear this over and over again!
 We’ve done enough estancia stays across Argentina to attest to that.
 The estancia experience will vary from one establishment to the next.
-Some estancias only serve breakfast while others provide four meals per day.
-Certain estancias include activities while others charge an additional fee for things like horse riding or polo lessons.
+Some estancias only serve breakfast, while others provide four meals per day.
+Certain estancias include activities, while others charge an additional fee for things like horse riding or polo lessons.
 There are estancias geared towards couples and estancias better suited to accommodate families.

-• You can find estancias all over Argentina.
 If you enjoy the estancia experience, seek them out on the rest of your travels across Argentina!
 You can find loads of estancias in Patagonia.
 One of our favourites is Estancia Tecka for fly fishing and unmatched service.
 Meanwhile, if you’re visiting El Calafate, Estancia Nibepo Aike is a fun estancia for a taste of ranch life.
 You can also find loads of estancias in Córdoba up in the sierras, Mendoza and the Iberá Wetlands.
 Or try something different like glamping across Patagonia!

-• Book a Día de Campo to visit for the day.
 If an overnight stay at an estancia is not in your budget, you can consider visiting for the day.
 Many estancias near Buenos Aires offer a Día de Campo or ‘countryside day’ where you visit for the day, learn about gaucho culture and have an Argentine BBQ for lunch.
 This estancia day tour is one of the most popular day trips from Buenos Aires and it’s also highly rated!

 BOOK YOUR TRIP TO ARGENTINA